-- Windows: You have to install an additional driver, UsbDk.
+- Windows: You have to install an additional driver in the local windows machine: UsbDk.
 You can download the latest version from here.
 Besides, you need read and write access rights to USB devices, consult your local administrator.

 - Linux: You need read and write permissions on files under /dev/bus/usb.
 In some distributions, these files are owned by a special group (e.g. plugdev), in others you can do this by adding a udev rule, consult your distribution documentation.

 - Mac OS: USB redirection is not currently supported.